Whose Hands Are These?

 Author: Miranda Paul

-Miranda Paul is the award-winning author of more than a dozen books for children, including One Plastic Bag and Water Is Water, both Junior Library Guild selections.
+Miranda Paul is the award-winning author of more than a dozen books for children, including One Plastic Bag and Boston Globe–Horn Book Honoree Nine Months Before a Baby Is Born.
 Miranda is a founding member of We Need Diverse Books and serves as its mentorship chair.
 Learn more at mirandapaul.com.

 Illustrator: Luciana Navarro Powell

 Luciana Navarro Powell was born in Brazil and worked as a product and graphic designer before becoming an illustrator.
 She incorporates watercolor, photographs, and scanned objects into her artwork.
 She lives in San Diego, California.